odiuriagin/RealBnB/README.md

 ```

 <p style="text-decoration: underline"><b>Bookings</b></p>
-<p>Logged in user can book a listing from a show page.
-User will need to select dates and a number of guests from booking form.
+<p>Once logged in, a user can book a listing from its show page.
+Users need to select dates and a number of guests on the booking form.
 User can see which dates are available at the time of booking.
 To achieve this, on backend I created a method to get all booked dates for a listing with help of ActiveRecord relation.</p>

 ```
   def book_dates